 Are you looking to involve young people in local event programming?
-Why not chat to Ariel about how she work with your community to train young people in Gaelic, Irish and bilingual stilt performance to enhance local parade and outdoor events.
+Why not chat to Ariel about how she work with your community to train young people in Gaelic and bilingual stilt performance to enhance local festival & seasonal parades and outdoor events?

 Such training can be a fantastic opportunity for teenagers to engage with Gaelic, their peers and community in an exciting new way as well as building confidence, self-esteem, trust and interpersonal & performance skills.